LapTQ/hello-cpp/summaries/behind-the-scene.md

 For non-extern constant global variables are visible from the point of declaration until the end of the "file" in which they are declared.

+New programmers often think that creating variables is expensive.
+- However, creating a variable has no cost.
+- it is the initialization that has a cost, and there is typically no cost difference between initialization and assignment.